TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 92/Psalms 92.5.md

 ---

-How great are thy works, O Jehovah!
-Thy thoughts are very deep.
+How great are your works, Yahweh!
+Your thoughts are very deep.